Rahul-DS25M008/painting_restoration_eval/outputs/supervisor_package/README_supervisor.md

 Case reports are inspection artifacts, not new metric computations.

 The dashboard is a review interface, not the primary research result.

+## Post-feedback extension policy

+The current baseline is frozen for supervisor review.

+The following extension directions are recorded as possible post-feedback work, not as committed implementation tasks:

+### Framework-strengthening extensions

+- metric-policy ablation,
+- color consistency metrics,
+- boundary/seam consistency metrics,
+- damage-size sensitivity analysis,
+- restoration risk scoring / diagnostic risk profiles.

+### Empirical-expansion extensions

+- scaling from 50 to 300 paintings,
+- expanding Stable Diffusion uncertainty from the current 40-case subset to all 200 non-zero cases,
+- metadata-driven or computed visual grouping.

+### Conditional model and robustness extensions

+- SDXL full evaluation if stronger compute is available,
+- mask/input robustness analysis,
+- semantic/iconographic consistency checks,
+- human/expert review if available.

+The supervisor should decide which, if any, of these are necessary for the final thesis scope.

 ## Files intentionally removed